-Master your iPhone and iPad: Sign up here to get our FREE Tip of the Day delivered right to your inbox.
+Master your iPhone in one minute a day: Sign up here to get our FREE Tip of the Day delivered right to your inbox.

 Daniel W. Rasmus is the Founder and Principal Analyst at Serious Insights.
 Rasmus is the author of Listening to the Future and Management by Design.
 Rasmus is a member of the Pinchot University faculty academy in Seattle, Washington, where he teaches influence and strategy.